|FERPA Annual Notification and Authorization to Withhold Directory Information

 - The best way to gain access to your child’s college records is with their consent.
 Nonetheless, as indicated above, if you claim your child as a dependent for federal tax purposes and can provide documentation that your child is a dependent, the College may provide access to his/her education records, as specified in FERPA (see part 99.31 (a) (8)) and in the Student Access to Education Records which states that prior consent to disclosure of information from student education records will not be required when notice is made to “[a]ppropriate parties in connection with an emergency, where knowledge of the information is necessary to protect the health or safety of the student or other individuals.”
 We routinely consider parents and guardians as “appropriate parties” to notify in such emergencies.
 For example, if a student living in the residence halls was transported to the hospital in a life-threatening situation, every reasonable effort would be made to notify parents or guardians as soon as possible.

 - Student disciplinary records are also “education records” as defined under FERPA.
 The best practice is for your son or daughter to inform you about any disciplinary charges or sanctions directly.
 Students can also authorize release of information from their disciplinary files.** Upon consent from the student, information from the file may then be discussed with a parent or legal guardian.

 **The new Auxiliary Access module now allows your student to give you access to Education Records, refer here for instructions on how to set up an Auxiliary Access account.

 - As a faculty or staff member, you have a responsibility to protect education records in your possession.

 - You have access to information only for legitimate use in completion of your responsibilities as a college employee.
 “Need to know” is the basic principle.

-- Never circulate a printed class list with student name and social security number, TCNJ Student Identification Number, or grades as an attendance roster.
+- Printed class list with student name and social security number or TCNJ Student Identification Number should not be circulated as attendance rosters.

 - If you are ever in doubt, do not release any information until you contact the Office of Records & Registration.